vladen/aeroflow/documentation/readme.md

 // done
 ```
 <a name="Aeroflow+reduce"></a>
-### aeroflow.reduce(reducer, initial)
+### aeroflow.reduce(reducer, seed, optional)
 Applies a function against an accumulator and each value emitted by this flow to reduce it to a single value,
 returns new flow emitting reduced value.

 **Kind**: instance method of <code>[Aeroflow](#Aeroflow)</code>
 **Params**
 - reducer <code>function</code> | <code>any</code> - Function to execute on each emitted value, taking four arguments:
-  result - the value previously returned in the last invocation of the reducer, or seed, if supplied
+  result - the value previously returned in the last invocation of the reducer, or seed, if supplied;
-  value - the current value emitted by this flow
+  value - the current value emitted by this flow;
-  index - the index of the current value emitted by the flow
+  index - the index of the current value emitted by the flow;
   context.data.
-  If is not a function, a flow emitting just reducer value will be returned.
+  If is not a function, the returned flow will emit just reducer value.
-- initial <code>any</code> - Value to use as the first argument to the first call of the reducer.
+- seed <code>any</code> - Value to use as the first argument to the first call of the reducer.
+- optional <code>boolean</code>

 **Example**
 ```js